OCA/event/event_session/README.rst

 OCA, or the Odoo Community Association, is a nonprofit organization whose mission is to support the collaborative development of Odoo features and promote its widespread use.

+To contribute to this module, please visit https://odoo-community.org.